TummanapallyAnuraag/EE769_project/README.md

 # About code
 DBSCAN.py is the code for DBSCAN class and algorithm

+main.py is the one to be run for simulation, csv file for input is in "data" folder

 # References
 * We have gone through the code from this [Repo](https://github.com/madhug-nadig/Machine-Learning-Algorithms-from-Scratch)